Google Ads is a great marketing tool (if executed properly) and many businesses out there are taking advantage of it.

 So once you have decided how you want to structure your Google Ads search campaigns it’s time to get started.
 Navigate to Campaigns and click the + button to create a new campaign.

 Choose “Search Network Only” and move on to all the aforementioned settings.

 Now choose “Create your campaign without a goal”.
 This way you aren’t restricted by predefined settings.

 Fill in the Setup details as follows.
 Check the “Get website visits” option and enter your webpage URL.

-When you’re just starting with AdWords there’s no point in making things too complicated so here are instructions for which settings would most likely suit you:
+When you’re just starting with Google Ads there’s no point in making things too complicated so here are instructions for which settings would most likely suit you:

 Campaign name: Stay consistent when naming your campaigns.
 You can change the name later but try to come up with a clear system for naming that includes all necessary information to differentiate between campaigns.
 (See examples above)

-Networks: You should stick to Search Network only (In most cases this is the best and probably also easiest option to start off with and get an idea of how AdWords works).
+Networks: You should stick to Search Network only (In most cases this is the best and probably also easiest option to start off with and get an idea of how Google Ads works).
 So untick the “Include Google search partners” option.
 And choose “No” under “Add Display Network”.